robthompson16/support-for-early-career-teachers/content/teach-first/year-1-what-makes-classroom-practice-effective/spring-week-4-ect-theory.md

 {details}
 Video transcript.

 Both within a lesson and throughout a series of lessons, it is important that there is a logical progression.
 This often takes the form of initially presenting new information through explanations and models, then practicing new material and skills in a collaborative way, before providing pupils time for independent work.
 Throughout this process scaffolding should be provided and then eventually removed as pupils’ knowledge develops and they require a greater level of challenge.
 To support pupils to be successful in their work, I try to be consistent in the strategies and structures I use to explain key concepts.
-I find this helps to build pupils' confidence and consequently increase their levels of motivation.
+I find this helps to build pupils’ confidence and consequently increase their levels of motivation.

 When teaching pupils how to write in French I break it down into its components parts by first teaching them the key structures that build a basic sentence, then how to extend a simple sentence, and finally how to construct paragraphs and extended pieces of writing.